Tanya Norfleet Room 1192, (708) 709-3755, email@example.com

 Please note: PSC does not provide personal attendants.
 That is the student’s responsibility.

 The Office of Disability Services has a variety of adaptive equipment for student use:

 - Kurzweil 1000

 - Kurzweil 3000 (after scanning in material, it reads it aloud)

 - Voice recognition software

-All new students are required to take the COMPASS before registering for any classes.
-COMPASS is a computerized placement test in English, math, and reading that helps students determine which classes will best meet their academic goals.
+All new students are required to take the placement test before registering for any classes.
+The placement test is a computerized placement test in English, math, and reading that helps students determine which classes will best meet their academic goals.
 A writing sample is also required; a calculator is permitted for the math portion of the test.
-Contact the director of Disability Services for more information.
+Contact the Disability Coordinator and Recruiter / Advisor for more information.

 - The Office of Disability Services strives to treat all personal information with the strictest confidentiality.